-PGC holds state-issued water rights to store surface water in Junor Lake from Woods Creek and Fanno Creek, and to use flows from Fanno Creek at Junor Lake and to utilize groundwater.
-Modifications to existing water rights are complex and uncertain, if for example, PGC requested to change the water storage location or alter the diversion point (other than at Junor Lake).
-Alternative sources of available water are explored, but speculative alteration of PGC's water rights is not proposed.
+PGC holds state-issued water rights to store surface water in Junor Lake from Woods Creek and Fanno Creek, and to use direct flows from Fanno Creek and groundwater.
+PGC's water rights may be capable of certain modifications, but no new/different water rights will be issued by the State for irrigation use on the property.
+Additionally, storage water rights cannot be changed to move the location of storage or points of diversion, as described in more detail below.
+Alternative sources of available water are explored in conjunction or alternatively to PGC's water rights.